-The Fund may use financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
-These financial derivative instruments could include but are not limited to swaps (such as fixed income related and/or equity related total return swaps), forwards, futures contracts as well as options.
-In this context, the Fund may seek exposure to, inter alia, commodities or ETFs through the use of financial derivative instruments, cashsettled structured products or fixed income securities where the security is linked to or derives its value from another reference asset.
+On an ancillary basis, the Fund may use financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
+These financial derivative instruments could include but are not limited to swaps, forwards, futures contracts as well as options.
+In this context, the Fund may seek exposure to, inter alia, commodities or ETFs through the use of financial derivative instruments, cash-settled structured products or fixed income securities where the security is linked to or derives its value from another reference asset.